 We offer several courses especially designed for exchange students and German students who want to make their studies a more interdisciplinary and international experience.

-- Tutorial – Techniques of Academic Work within the German University Context (winter term and summer term - CANCELLED in summer 2020)
+- Tutorial – Techniques of Academic Work within the German University Context (winter term and summer term)

 - Courses by Israel professor Yossi David